ripsource/OpenTrade/README.md

 - %fee Royalties are supported for newly minted collections
 - Use a standard template to mint collections that are fully integrated with the trading system
 - BYOB - Bring your own blueprint, integration to your collection requires only a few lines of Scrypto
-- Add advanced reactive functionality to your NFTs, such as traits updating when your NFTs are bought or if they interact with certain dApps
+- Add advanced reactive functionality to your NFTs:
+    - Have NFTs metadata react to being listed or sold
+    - Trigger things when NFTs are sold for certain prices
+    - Make NFTs reactive to their interactions with dApps (e.g. metadata that counts how many times they've been loaned, used in a game, etc.)
-- Configure royalty enforcement level at any time:
+- Create unqiue royalty configurations:
-    - allow only users to hold your NFTs + select specific dApps that can hold/interact with your NFTs (High royalty enforcement)
+    - allow only accounts to hold your NFTs + select specific dApps that can hold/interact with your NFTs (High royalty enforcement)
     - allow users and any dApps to hold your NFTs (Medium royalty enforcement)
     - remove all royalty restrictions (no royalty enforcement)
     - Switch between royalty restriction levels at any time